-This research was a research and development study (R & D).
-Borg and Gall (2003, p.569) define educational R & D ia an industry-based development model in which the findings of research are used to design new products and procedures, which then are systematically field-tested, evaluated, and refined until they meet specified criteria of effectiveness, quality, or similar standards..
-The research procedure of this study modifies the R & D model proposed by Borg and Gall (2003) and designing course procedure proposed by Masuhara (1998).
+This research was a research and development study (R&D).
+Borg and Gall (1983, p.772) defines educational research and development as a process to develop and validate educational products.
+The general process in the R&D study is systematically field tested, evaluated, and refined until meet specified criteria of the effectiveness, quality or similar standard.
+The research procedure of this study modifies the R&D model proposed by Borg and Gall (1983) and designing course procedure proposed by Masuhara (1998).
 The modification of those two models was used to develop the learning materials and presented as following.